wxwilcke/hypodisc/README.md

                             Enable multimodal support (defaults to True)
       --namespace NAMESPACE
                             Add a custom prefix:namespace pair to be used in the output.
 This parameter can be used more than once to provide multiple mappings.
 Must be provided as 'prefix:namespace', eg 'ex:http://example.org/'.

+      --parallel
+                            Speed up the computation by distributing the search across multiple CPU cores.

       --p_explore P_EXPLORE
                             Probability of exploring candidate endpoint (defaults to 1.0)